dentarg/auth0-blog/_posts/2017-01-23-beating-json-performance-with-protobuf.markdown

 Also, one important thing that I noticed is that, even though there are not many resources around about Protobuf, I was still able to use it in different environments without having a hard time.
 So I guess I will start using this technology with more frequency now.

-Are about you?
+How about you?
 What do you think about the speed of Protobuf?
-And about starting to use it in your projects?
+Are you considering using it in your projects?
 Leave a comment!